How to Handle a Bad Stand-Up Gig

 There are a lot of errors that new comedians make.
 For there is a lot to learn and understand.
 Taking a couple of Coaching sessions, or jumping on a course, can highlight some powerful “Do’s and Don’ts”.
 (If you aren’t already aware, I provide both solutions, just sayin’…)

-An online course can be purchased for about the same price as attending 4 or 5 open mic nights.
+An online course can be purchased for about the same price as attending four or five open mic nights.
 Also requiring considerably less time.
 It is certain that more will be learned from the course than could ever be learned in such a small number of live gigs.
-Help is available to diminish the
+Help is available to diminish the dis-spiriting, hard, horrible gigs and move efficiently towards greater success.

 Write your awesome label here.